LSSTDESC/rail/docs/source/user_guide/installation.rst

 code versions, therefore it is strongly recommended that you create a new dedicated virtual environment for RAIL to avoid problems with pip/conda failing to update some packages that you have previously installed during installation of RAIL.
-Also, having multiple version of RAIL in your path can cause difficult to diagnose problems, so we encourage you to make sure that you don't have an existing version of RAIL installed in your `.local` area or in your base conda environment.
+Also, having multiple versions of RAIL in your path can cause difficult to diagnose problems, so we encourage you to make sure that you don't have an existing version of RAIL installed in your ``.local`` area or in your base conda environment.

 .. note::